shivanisonkar/task_management_app/README.md

 ## Task Management Application

-This project is a task management application built with Next.js, TypeScript, Tailwind CSS, MST, and Git.
+This project is a task management application built with Next.js, TypeScript, CSS, and Git.

 ## Objective